Sonic Boom: Fire & Ice: Reception

 Fire & Ice received mixed reviews, but still significantly more positive compared to Shattered Crystal and Rise of Lyric.
-The game holds a score of 62/100, indicating "mixed or average" reviews, according to video game review aggregator Metacritic.
+The game holds a score of 62/100, indicating "mixed or average" reviews, according to review aggregator website Metacritic.
 Critics praised the improvements over Rise of Lyric and Shattered Crystal and refocus on speed–a key gameplay element of the franchise–while criticizing the plot, music, simple difficulty and, to a lesser extent, graphics.

 Brian Shea of Game Informer gave the game a 7/10, stating: "Fire & Ice is a big step in the right direction for the spin-off series.
 While it still has quirks, it's a fun, easy experience that anyone can play.
 Though I still vastly prefer the classic Sonic games, Fire & Ice is an enjoyable spinoff title that brings some great elements of those games back into the forefront."

 IGN's Jared Petty, who gave the game a 7.5/10, wrote: "A fast, fun platformer that lets you play the way you want.
 Sonic games have often struggled with providing the speed and excitement implied by the series' namesake hedgehog while also accommodating meaningful and rewarding exploration, but Sonic Boom: Fire and Ice admirably accomplishes both goals in old-school 2D-platformer fashion.
 You can blaze through, but at almost any moment you're free to veer off and indulge your curiosity by discovering hidden challenges and collectibles.
 While Fire and Ices art direction and music are woefully generic, the well-constructed level layouts create a solid arcade-style experience that accomplishes a sense of extraordinary speed while accommodating a reasonable degree of control.
 Sonic Boom successfully draws from much of what makes the best of classic Sonic game play satisfying, sprinkles in a better-conceived exploratory structure, and remixes it into an intelligent, cohesive, and rewarding package."Metro's GameCentral gave the game a 3/10, calling it "[not] quite as bad" as the last two Sonic Boom games and calling the platforming "adequate, if entirely without challenge or inspiration."